spcourse/python/en/pandas/pandas.md

 # Pandas

+This document is an extract of the Pandas notebook from Level 6.
+Although this is not an interactive webpage, it is written as if it were.
+This document assumes that you already made the Pandas notebook and only use this as a quick reference.

 ## Introduction

 When processing data, you will most often work with _structured data_.
 This is the kind of data where you have a table with some number of named columns, each corresponding to a different feature, and a sequence of rows, each corresponding to a different sample.
 Examples of structured data can be found everywhere and occur any time you are making a series of observations and write down some properties for each observation you make.